estoericull3nea/skillbridge/readme.md

 ## Technical Solutions

 The system architecture employed a client-server model, JavaScript, Node.js, MongoDB, RESTful APIs, JWT, and WebSocket technology to ensure scalability, security, and usability.
 Vercel managed deployment and hosting.

-## Functional Requirements

-Functional requirements describe the specific behavior and functions the system must perform.
-These include user inputs, system processes, and expected outputs.
-The system must:

-- Allow clients to browse services and book appointments.
-- Enable admins to manage schedules and view booking analytics.
-- Provide notifications and reminders for upcoming appointments.
-- Ensure secure user authentication and role-based access.